p3g4asus/home-assistant-custom-components/README.md

 ### Entities created

 The component will create an entity for each switch defined in the switch array.
-If any s20 device is found during discovery, an entity  for each previously unknown switch is created with id `switch.s_aabbccddeeff` where `aa:bb:cc:dd:ee:ff` is the s20 mac address.
 The above example will create and register an entity with id `switch.lamp`.

 ### Sending commands